 Can I trade inside candles on intraday timeframes?

 Absolutely!
+Many traders who utilize day trading and scalping strategies often use the inside day candle pattern to enter positions.
 However, the pattern’s efficacy may decrease as periodicities become compressed.